Gbury/ocaml-cgroups/README.md

 ### Using libcg

 The `libcg` (or `libcgroup`) package provides some tools to manipulate cgroups a bit more easily.
-In order to create the cgroups used in the example above, you may do:
+In order to create the memory cgroups used in the example above, you may do:

 ```
 cgcreate -a user:group -t user:group -g memory:foobar